Code-Institute-Submissions/Breakout-MS2/README.md

 ### Remaining Bugs:

 The explosion animation that triggers on the ball / brick collision event is not working as intended.
 Although the animation does look like an explosion, the spritesheet used should bundle all frames togethers, giving a single explosion animation effect.
 This will be fixed in a future release.
+FIX DEPLOYED 19/01/20

 ### Deployment issues encountered: